 But what if you just want to live in an introverted world?

 Luckily, we love to cash in on work-from-home opportunities, so you can keep your interaction with the outside world to a bare minimum.

-Here are some jobs for introverts and creative ways to make money that don’t compromise your very-real need to just be left alone sometimes.
+Here are some creative jobs for introverts that don’t compromise your very real need to just be left alone sometimes.

 1. Get Paid for All the Time You Hide out Online